 Profit and loss (P&L) attribution processes are a key aspect of valuation control.
-For fair valuations where changes in fair value are reflected in the P&L statement, these processes should take place daily so that management understands the reliability and sources of P&L. The results of these processes can then feed back into periodic processes such as IPV and model validation.
+For fair valuations where changes in fair value are reflected in the P&L statement, these processes should take place no less frequently than the risk management horizon and with a priority given to portfolios with significant valuation risk so that management understands the reliability and sources of P&L in a timely manner.
+The results of these processes can then feed back into periodic processes such as IPV and model validation.